 About Cyber S.W.A.T.

 The Cyber S.W.A.T. program was successfully piloted at Jefferson Forest High School in Bedford County, Virginia.
-The current initiative consists of an expanded pilot program, implementing Cyber S.W.A.T. in approximately five additional schools during the 2019–2020 school year.
+The current initiative consists of an expanded pilot program, implementing Cyber S.W.A.T. in approximately five additional schools.
 Pilot schools will have the unique opportunity to experience this innovative program and to provide feedback as its creators work to prepare it for a wider launch.
-Cyber S.W.A.T. was created by the Safe Surfin’ Foundation (SSF).
-The National White Collar Crime Center (NW3C) and SSF have been awarded funding from the Community Oriented Policing Services (COPS) Office, a Department of Justice entity, to pilot the Cyber S.W.A.T. program in select schools and locations during the 2019–2020 school year.
+The Cyber S.W.A.T. program was created by the Safe Safe Surfin' Foundation (SSF).
+The National White Collar Crime Center (NW3C) and SSF have partnered on this initiative with initial funding being awarded by the Community Oriented Policing Services (COPS) office, a Department of Justice entity.

 Why it matters